 - sudo apt-get install libopenmpi-dev

 - sudo apt-get install mpich

-Differences might be shown by a relatively old Stackoverflow’s thread, this also fairly old mailing list, and a reddit thread suggesting that benefits and disadvantages of using one over another seem to be kind of a wash.
+Differences might be shown by a relatively old Stackoverflow’s thread, this Quora entry, and a reddit thread suggesting that benefits and disadvantages of using one over another seem to be kind of a wash.
 There are more Google hits for OpenMPI compared to mpich.

 Eventually we decided to go with OpenMPI for the Protogonus Cluster.